espressomd/espresso/doc/sphinx/installation.rst

 Features marked as experimental
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some of the above features are marked as EXPERIMENTAL.
 Activating these features can have unexpected side effects and some of them have known issues.
 If you activate any of these features, you should understand the corresponding source code and do extensive testing.
-Furthermore, it is necessary to define `EXPERIMENTAL_FEATURES` in myconfig.hpp.
+Furthermore, it is necessary to define ``EXPERIMENTAL_FEATURES`` in :file:`myconfig.hpp`.